Jabalpur is famous for

 History of Jabalpur

-People & Culture of Jabalpur
+People and Culture of Jabalpur

+The culture of Jabalpur is influenced by the dynasties such as the Marathas as well as Mughal empires that ruled this region.
+It is also the centre of Kalchuri and the capital of the erstwhile medieval Gond rulers.
+Along with being a historical place, it is also an administrative and educational sector along with being the gateway to important wildlife sanctuaries like Kanha and Nauradehi.
 Along with being a prominent regional education hub, Jabalpur was also the centre of the Hindi Literature Movement and the Snooker game also originated here.
 The city is also a major spiritual centre and is the birthplace of Maharishi Mahesh Yogi and Osho Rajneesh and has a significant Jain Shrine - Pisanhari Madiya.
 Some of the important centres of Madhya Pradesh like the Madhya Pradesh High Court, Madhya Pradesh Electricity Board, Tropical Forest Research Institute and some other significant ordinance factories along with the West Central Railway Zonal Headquarters of M.P. are also located in Jabalpur.

-Things to do in Jabalpur
+Things To Do in Jabalpur

-near Jabalpur also major attractions of Jabalpur.
-The Kanha National Park is the place that inspired the great writer Rudyard Kipling for the novel ‘Jungle Book’.
+There are many popular destinations to visit in Jabalpur namely the Rani Durgavati Museum, Madan Mahal Fort and Dumna Nature Reserve among others.
+The Kanha National Park and the Pench National Park near Jabalpur also major attractions of Jabalpur.
+The Kanha National Park is the place that inspired the great writer Rudyard Kipling for the novel "Jungle Book".
 There are many Jabalpur holiday packages too which can be opted by tourists to visit other attractions in the city.

-Food & Shopping in Jabalpur
+Food and Shopping in Jabalpur

 Jabalpur is famous for its khoya ki jalebi and chaats, which are extremely popular among locals and tourists alike.
 Although the city does have many restaurants, they serve traditional Indian fare that is available in many cities across India.
 However, the street food in Jabalpur should be tried by tourists.
 Shops located near popular attractions like the Sangram Sagar Lake serve sweet and savoury treats at affordable prices.
 However, there is not much to shop in Jabalpur except a few souvenir shops.

 Travelling to Jabalpur

-, tourists can travel by rail, road or air.
+To reach Jabalpur, tourists can travel by rail, road or air.
 Major airline carriers operate regular flights from Delhi to the destination.
 It is also well connected to Bhopal, Mumbai, Delhi, Jaipur, Bangalore and Chennai among other cities by train.
 Tourists can also opt for buses that ply between Jabalpur and near cities like Bhopal, Jaipur, Nagpur and Gwalior.

 Accommodation options in Jabalpur

-.
+There are a number of budget hotels in Jabalpur.
 Many of them are located very close to the city railway station.
 Most of them offer modern amenities that can be enjoyed by tourists visiting the city.